Czech Republic–France relations

 Czech Republic–France are the current and historical relationship between the Czech Republic and France.
 The first diplomatic contacts between the two countries date back to the Middle Ages.

+Both countries are full members of the Council of Europe, the European Union and NATO.
+Since 1999, the Czech Republic is also an observer in the Francophonie.

+History

+King John of Bohemia fought on the side of France several times, and was killed in action in the Battle of Crécy in 1346.
+His successor Charles IV was reared in Paris.

 France was the first country to recognize Czechoslovakia on 28 October 1918.
 France supported the signing of the Little Entente and consequently signed the Treaty of Alliance and Friendship between France and Czechoslovakia on 25 January 1924.

-Both countries are full members of NATO and of the European Union.
-Since 1999, the Czech Republic is also an observer in the Francophonie.
+Ties were somewhat strained when the French Republic signed the Munich Agreement (1938) with the United Kingdom, Nazi Germany, and Fascist Italy, which allowed the German annexation of most of Czechoslovakia.
+Many Czechs (and Poles) viewed the treaty as the "Munich betrayal" (Mnichovská zrada).

 Education

 There is a French international school in Prague, Lycée français de Prague.

+the European Union and NATO

+While France was one of the founding members of the EU, the Czech Republic joined the EU in 2004.
+While France was one of the founding members of NATO, the Czech Republic joined NATO in 1999.
+France fully supported the Czech Republic's application to join NATO, which resulted in membership on 12 March 1999, and then the European Union, which resulted in membership on 1 May 2004.